-5.5 Computation of the LP Fundamental Matrix
+5.5 Computation of Hyperbolic Essential Matrix

-The matrix F may be computed from image correspondences in much the same way as Longuet-Higgins computes the perspective fundamental matrix ([2]).
-Given 11 or more point-to-point correspondences between a pair of linear pushbroom images, equation (16) can be used to solve for the 12 non-zero entries of F, up to multiplication by an unknown scale.
-It is important in implementing this linear algorithm that the image correspondence data is normalized in the way described in [18].
-Unfortunately, in the presence of noise, the solution found in this way for F will not satisfy the second condition of (5.4) exactly.
-Consequently, when solving for the matrix M, one will find that the two polynomials (22) and (23) do not have a common root.
+The matrix Q may be computed from image correspondences in much the same way as Longuet-Higgins computes the perspective essential matrix ([?]).
+Given 11 or more pointto-point correspondences between a pair of linear pushbroom images, equation (15) can be used to solve for the 12 non-zero entries of Q, up to multiplication by an unknown scale.
+Unfortunately, in the presence of noise, the solution found in this way for Q will not satisfy the second condition of (5.3) exactly.
+Consequently, when solving for the matrix M, one will find that the two polynomials (21) and (22) do not have a common root.
 Various strategies are possible at this stage.

 One strategy is as follows.
-Consider each of the two roots m{12} of (22) and with each such value of m{12} proceed as follows : Substitute each such m{12} in turn into the equation (21). giving a set of four equations in three unknowns; solve (21) to find the least-squares solution for m{14} , m{24} and m{34} .
-Finally accept the root of (22) that leads to the best least-squares solution.
-One could do this the other way round as well starting by considering the roots of (23) and accepting the best of the four solutions found.
-A different strategy is to choose m{12} to be the number that is closest to being a root of each of (22) and (23).
+Consider each of the two roots m{12} of (21) and with each such value of m{12} proceed as follows : Substitute each such m{12} in turn into the equation (20). giving a set of four equations in three unknowns; solve (20) to find the least-squares solution for m{14} , m{24} and m{34} .
+Finally accept the root of (21) that leads to the best least-squares solution.
+One could do this the other way round as well starting by considering the roots of (22) and accepting the best of the four solutions found.
+A different strategy is to choose m{12} to be the number that is closest to being a root of each of (21) and (22).
 This is the algorithm that we have implemented, with good results so far.

-To obtain the best results, however, it is probably necessary to take the conditions of Proposition 5.4 into account explicitly and compute an LP fundamental matrix satisfying these conditions using explicit assumptions about the source of error to formulate a cost function to be minimized.
-This has been shown to be the best approach for perspective cameras ([21, 16]).
+To obtain the best results, however, it is probably necessary to take the conditions of Proposition 5.3 into account explicitly and compute a hyperbolic essential matrix satisfying these conditions using explicit assumptions about the source of error to formulate a cost function to be minimized.
+This has been shown to be the best approach for perspective cameras ([?, ?]).